Timeline of Key Historical Events

-- 999: The Battle of Glenmama, in which a Gaelic alliance of the forces of Máel Sechnaill II and Brían Boru again defeat the Dublin Vikings who this time had aid from the fractious Gaelic forces of Leinster.
+- 999: The Battle of Glenmama, in which a Gaelic alliance of the forces of Máel Sechnaill II and Brían Boru again defeated the Dublin Vikings who this time had aid from the fractious Gaelic forces of Leinster.

-- 1014: The Battle of Clontarf, in which high king Brían Boru defeats a Norse–Gaelic alliance, though at the cost of his own life and those of his male heirs.
+- 1014: The Battle of Clontarf, in which high king Brían Boru defeated a Norse–Gaelic alliance, though at the cost of his own life and those of his male heirs.
 This Gaelic victory is generally seen as freeing Ireland from Viking rule.
 Picts from the Mar clan or tribe participated on the winning side, and foreshadowed a later long tradition of Scottish mercenary work in and migration to Ireland.

 1014 Battle of Clontarf depicted